ccampbell/luna-testing/README.md

 }
 ```

-As soon as the promise resolves, the test is considered to have completed.
-If you reject, it will be considered an error instead of a failure.
+As soon as the function executes, the test is considered to have completed.
+If you have to execute code that does not use `async`/`await` then you can wrap it in a promise as shown here.
+If you reject the promise, it will be considered an error instead of a failure.
 There is also a configurable timeout.
 If the test does not finish in a certain amount of time (default is five seconds), it will be marked as an error.

 ### Skipping tests